 From children to the elderly, you’ll have to deal with all different ages and personality types.
 Many people don’t like getting their blood drawn, and they can respond in different ways.

 Some people might be difficult to work with.
 Others might be scared of needles.
 It’s the responsibility of a phlebotomist to keep patients as calm and comfortable as possible.

-Having a good bedside manner is an essential trait for a phlebotomy technician.
-It can be a huge help if you have an easy time striking up a conversation with someone or finding some common ground.
+Having an excellent bedside manner is an essential trait for a phlebotomy technician.
+It can be a massive help if you have an easy time striking up a conversation with someone or finding some common ground.

 Most patients are likely to be put at ease if they feel like they’re working with a friend instead of a medical professional.

 Along with working with patients every day, most phlebotomists work as part of a team.
 If you work in a hospital, clinic or private practice, you’ll be a member of a medical staff.

 It’s important to be a team player and work well with others toward a common goal.
 Everyone you work with has the best interest of each patient in mind.

 You’ll work regularly with lab professionals.
 Most hospitals have their own labs on-site.
 Private practices may send their bloodwork to a lab off-site.
 But, it’s up to a phlebotomist to make sure blood samples that are drawn each day get safely to a lab for testing.

 You won’t do any testing in the lab but having a good relationship with those who do is a plus.
 It can make both of your jobs more pleasant on a regular basis.
 Again, it’s all about being a team player to reach the same goal.